Abhi200206/Hyper-wallet/README.md

 ## Contributing

-Contributions are welcome!
+CContributing are welcome!
 Please fork the repository and create a pull request with your changes.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)